Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/grub2runlevel.png)
 **Figure 116** add runlevel5 in GRUB2.

-Now all I have to do is to type `systemctl set-default runlevel5.target` and that it, if I try to reboot the system it will reboot without any problem like we had before.
+Now all I have to do is to type `systemctl set-default runlevel5.target` and that's it, if I try to reboot the system it will reboot without any problem like we had before.

 ![LPIC2 Post](/assets/images/lpic2/systemctl-runlevel5.png)
 **Figure 117** Changing to runlevel5 using systemctl.